deceze/Kunststube-Router/readme.md

 `$route` is the matched route object passed from the router.
 The above dispatcher loads the file `FoosController.php`, instantiates a new `FoosController` class, then calls the method `->view(42)` on it.
 This shows a pretty simple way to load and execute any method of the `FoosController` with a numeric argument when any URL `/foo/(action)/(id)` is being requested.

 Note: nothing is stopping you from defining routes without any parameters in either the pattern or the dispatcher array, resulting in empty dispatcher information.
-This can be useful for hardcoding certain callbacks to certain routes, though should be avoided for more complex routing/dispatching scenarios.
+This can be useful for hard-coding certain callbacks to certain routes, though should be avoided for more complex routing/dispatching scenarios.

 Reverse Routing
 ---------------

 The above example shows how to route from a URL to a specific class method in a specific file.
 You typically want to output links in your app somewhere that will lead to this file/class/method again.
-You could do so by hardcoding all your links:
+You could do so by hard-coding all your links:

     <a href="/foo/view/42">See foo number 42</a>

 This makes your URL structure rather inflexible though.
 You may eventually decide to shorten those URLs to `/foos/42`, because that looks better.
-It's pretty easy to change the routing the accomodate that:
+It's pretty easy to change the routing the accommodate that:

     $r->add('/foo/\d+:id', array('controller' => 'foos', 'action' => 'view'));

 The above route will route the URL `/foo/42` to the same `'controller' => 'foos', 'action' => 'view', 'id' => 42`.
-Your page will still have the hardcoded URL `/foo/view/42` all over the place though.
+Your page will still have the hard-coded URL `/foo/view/42` all over the place though.
 To solve this and keep your URL structure flexible, use reverse routing, which takes canonical dispatcher information and turns it back into URLs:

     $url = $r->reverseRoute(array('controller' => 'foos', 'action' => 'view', 'id' => 42));
     printf('<a href="%s">Soo foo number 42</a>', $url);